lamkwjonathan/CrowdSim/README.md

 `goal_radius` represents the radius around the goal point in which an agent is counted to have arrived at the goal point as a multiple of agent size.

+`nearest_nav` determines whether navigation to nearest goal point is used.

 `dynamic_nav` determines whether dynamic goal selection is active.
 Accepts `true` or `false`.
-Dynamic navigation only works if more than one `map` is provided.
+Dynamic navigation only works if more than one `map` is provided and `nearest_nav` is active.

 `Obstacles file` represents the file location of the `obstacles.xml` file used for the simulation.

+`PNG file` represents the file location of the `obstacles.png` file used when outputting heatmaps.
+Heatmaps are only written if the PNG file is provided (only works when using the console with heatmap output location specified).

 `SPH` represents the header enclosing SPH-related parameters.